 Before the bus tour I had a few minutes to spare so I walked up to the Grassy Knoll and then stood where Zapruder shot his video footage of the motorcade.
 I then stood in the middle of Elm Street where a big white X marks the spot where JFK took the second bullet in his car.
 It is well worth doing this walk-around before entering the Museum as it gives a few reference points for when you’re inside looking at the exhibits.

 The tour has a 12 noon to 12.30 pm time slot to enter and I join the queue to get in.
 We get processed about 4 or 5 at a time, and are then directed into an elevator up to the 6th Floor.
 On getting out, the place is jam-packed with people.
-There are way too many people here and it’s very difficult at the start of the tour to get close enough to the display panels to read them and see the pictures.
+There are way too many people here.
+It’s very difficult at the start of the tour to get close enough to the display panels to read them and see the pictures.
 They are clearly letting too many people in during each designated 30 minute slot.
 It’s a real crush and not very good IMHO.

 There’s an audio tour via headphones to accompany the panels.
 It is good, but it does repeat some of the displayed information.
 The start of the tour is really slow going and I just had to be patient until folks moved along until I could get to read the panels properly.
 But there’s not actually a lot to “see” per se.
 The Museum is basically just a sequence of display panels that tell the background to, and story of, the assassination, in chronological order.
 It finishes off with a few more panels devoted to the aftermath including all the controversy and conspiracy theories.